lshrack/scrollscore/README.md

+# ScrollScore
-# ScrollScore V0 is a proof-of-concept implementation of a tool that automatically scrolls PDF sheet music based on microphone input.
+ScrollScore is a proof-of-concept implementation of a tool that automatically scrolls PDF sheet music based on microphone input.

 ## How to run ScrollScore:
 1. Install requirements using pip install -r requirements.txt.
 Using a Python virtual environment is strongly recommended.